rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 ```

 ## Domoticz Web UI's
-Open windows Domoticz GUI Setup > Hardware, Domoticz GUI Setup > Log, Domoticz GUI Setup > Devices
+Open windows GUI Setup > Hardware, GUI Setup > Log, GUI Setup > Devices
-This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+This is required to add the new hardware with its devices and monitor if the plugin code is running without errors.

 ## Create folder
 ```